ADVANCING THE ANALYST COMMUNITY FOR THE BENEFIT OF PUBLIC HEALTH & THE ENVIRONMENT

 Rachel Van Exel

 Rachel graduated from California State University, Fullerton with a BA in Biological Science and a minor in Chemistry.
 She has worked in the environmental field since 1997, with approximately half the time in a laboratory and half managing biosolids compliance for the Orange County Sanitation District.
-She has extensive knowledge of environmental/quality management systems and laboratory information management systems (LIMS).
+She has extensive knowledge of environmental and quality management systems and laboratory information management systems (LIMS).

 Currently, Rachel is a member of the quality assurance team at OCSD.
 She is an associate member of the TNI Quality Systems Committee and volunteers as Director of Regulatory Compliance for the STEM foundation at a local school.